But you also want a practical plan.

 - Sports Teams, Dance Troupes, etc: If you can ethically leave the team mid-season, do so.
 Otherwise, you know your Damn Deadline: when the season ends.

 Debt and relationships are two types of commitments that get special attention, due to their gravity.

 Freakin’ pay it off already!!
 OMG people, is this really a question?

 Okay, if you have a mortgage, I get it.
-There’s no rush to pay down your mortgage.
-Stick a renter in your house, and if you bought correctly, that renter should be covering every dime plus extra.
+There’s no rush to pay down your mortgage before an epic round-the-world journey.
+Stick a renter in your house while you’re traipsing across the globe, and if you bought correctly, that renter should be covering every dime plus extra.